Green Smoothie Infused with Nettles

-I have been feeling pretty wiped out and out of balance lately.
-The beginning of the year was not easy for me, and stress has been taking a toll on my health.
-I feel like my adrenals are getting wiped out.
-I have a hard time staying focused and keeping my energy stable.
-It is time to give my adrenals some much-needed rest and show them the love they rightfully deserve!
+I have been feeling wiped out and out of balance lately.
+The beginning of the year was not easy for me, and stress has been taking a toll on my health and hormones.
+I had a hard time staying focused and keeping my energy stable.
+My adrenals are telling me to take it easy and relax, so it is time to give my adrenals some much-needed rest and show them the love they rightfully deserve!

-Stinging nettle is an ancient herb that has been used in Europe for centuries.
-It grows wild everywhere, as well as in the country I came from, Poland.
-My childhood memories often take me to my grandma, who used to make juice from stinging nettles.
-She also forged them and dried the nettles above the stove; then she used to serve us stinging nettle teas and nettle infusions to help us with detox, as well as when someone in my family had a urinary tract infection.
+Stinging nettle is an ancient herb used in Europe for centuries.
+It grows wild everywhere, including in Poland, where I came from.
+My childhood memories often take me to my grandma, who used to make juice from stinging nettles and stinging nettle soup.
+She also forged them and dried the nettles above the stove; then, she served us stinging nettle teas and nettle infusions to help us detox when someone in my family had a urinary tract infection.

-Stinging nettles have amazing health benefits.
-They help with urinary tract infections and with liver and kidney detox.
+Stinging nettles have fantastic health benefits.
+They help with urinary tract infections and liver and kidney detox.
 They support digestion, hormonal health, allergies, and blood sugar regulation.
 They help prevent anemia, joint pain, and eczema.
-They aid in decreased menstrual flow, stimulate hair growth, promote lactation and they are a natural antihistamine remedy.
+They aid in decreased menstrual flow, stimulate hair growth, promote lactation, and are a natural antihistamine remedy.

-Stinging nettles contain lots of minerals… magnesium, calcium, iron, cobalt, potassium, manganese boron, iodine, zinc, sulfur, and copper.
+Stinging nettles contain many minerals…, including magnesium, calcium, iron, cobalt, potassium, manganese boron, iodine, zinc, sulfur, and copper.
 They are also rich in vitamins, including vitamins C, B, D, and K. Nettles contain chlorophyll, which is helpful with liver detoxification and alkalization.
-We need all of those minerals and vitamins to be healthy.
-With such rampant soil depletion nowadays, we need as much of them as we can get.
+We need all those minerals and vitamins to be healthy, and with such rampant soil depletion nowadays, we need as many as we can get.

 Making an herbal infusion with stinging nettles and other herbs will help bring your body into balance.
-Herbs are food, and the body will always utilize nutrients from food over supplements.
-So the more nutrients you get from food, the better.
+Herbs are food, and the body always utilizes nutrients from food over supplements.
+So, the more nutrients you get from food, the better.

-Stinging nettle infusions are helpful with strengthening the adrenals, they help relieve anxiety and build steady, focused energy.
-I do know from my own personal experience that when my adrenals are overworked they overreact, giving me sudden sensations of fear, nervousness, and anxiety.
+Stinging nettle infusions help strengthen the adrenals; they help relieve anxiety and build steady, focused energy.
+I do know from my own personal experience that when my adrenals are overworked, they overreact, giving me sudden sensations of fear, nervousness, and anxiety.

 Stinging nettles also help stabilize mood.
 Nettle infusion will help you build steady energy throughout the day.
-If you are struggling with low energy, this infusion is right for you.
-If you are struggling with getting out of bed without coffee, this infusion is for you.
+This infusion is right for you if you are struggling with low energy.
+If you struggle with getting out of bed without coffee, this infusion is for you.
 If you can’t relax without drinking a glass of wine, this infusion will help you slow down and breathe.

-Some people might be discouraged by the taste of nettles, but I strongly encourage you to give them a try.
+Some people might be discouraged by the taste of nettles, but I strongly encourage you to try them.
 You will get used to it, and if you really do not like the taste, you can add some cherry juice to make it more palatable.

 These infusions are a great addition to adrenal recovery.
-I use nettles in my kitchen all year around.
-I drink juice from nettles, make infusions and drink herbal teas.
-I add it to soups, bone broths, salads, and egg omelets.
-You can even make wilted nettles with a little bit of garlic and olive oil or butter.
+I use nettles in my kitchen all year round.
+I drink juice from nettles and make infusions, soups, infused honey, and teas.
+I add them to bone broths, salads, and egg omelets.
+You can make wilted nettles with some garlic, olive oil, or butter.

-Perhaps you are curious how you can eat them since they actually sting?
+You may be curious how you can eat them since they sting.
 Well, the solution is easy.
-When you pour hot water over fresh nettles it stops their stinging effect; then you can freely add them to any dish you want.
+When you pour hot water over fresh nettles, it stops their stinging effect, and then you can freely add them to any dish you want.

 How do you make juice from nettles?

 • Harvest or buy fresh nettles.
-Ensure that you have enough because nettles are not very juicy.
-If your nettles are too dry, you can soak them in hot water for a couple of minutes, so the nettles plump and will yield more juice.
-Then you can juice them using a juicer.
+Ensure that you have enough because nettles could be more juicy.
+If your nettles are too dry, soak them in hot water for a couple of minutes so they plump and yield more juice.
+Then, you can juice them using a juicer.

-• You can store the juice in the refrigerator up to one week, and you can also freeze as
+• You can store the juice in the refrigerator for up to one week and freeze it as well.

 How to make a nettle infusion?